mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

    :py:mod:`internal.predictUtils<bpreveal.internal.predictUtils>`.
 If you were calling them from the old ``makePredictionsFasta.py`` module, they have moved.

+3. A new library, libslide, has been added.
+You will need to re-run make (or reinstall the environment) to use it.

 BPReveal 4.1.0
 ^^^^^^^^^^^^^^
 The output format from training was totally re-written to be easier to use in log files.